Python Turtle - Lesson 5¶

 indefinite iteration

-Dealing for Uno:
+Dealing cards in Uno:

-Dealing for Snap:
+Dealing cards in Snap:

 To understand while loops, let’s look at a number guessing game.